-Seen here: Stephen Kissa (on the right) leading the bunch with Joshua Cheptegei (on the left) at the inaugural FNB Durban 10K CITYSURFRUN in 2017.
+Seen here: Stephen Kissa (on the right) leading the bunch with Joshua Cheptegei (on the left) at the inaugural ABSA Durban 10K CITYSURFRUN in 2017.

 Photo Credit: Tobias Ginsberg

 Uganda’s Stephen Kissa and young sensation Ryan Mphahlele are guaranteed to put on a show in Durban on Sunday, 14 October 2018 when they return to take on the 2nd annual ABSA Durban 10K CITYSURFRUN.

 Making his debut on the road over 10km at the inaugural ABSA Durban 10K CITYSURFRUN in 2017, Kissa ran 28:05 for second place (behind Joshua Cheptegei).
 While still a junior, Mphahlele ran 33:37.
 Both will be back this year.
 Both have improved immensely and both should give spectators and fans something to look forward to come Sunday, 14 October.

 Kissa has already fired some warning shots with an incredibly consistent track season, culminating in a new PB over the 5000m of 13:10.93 in Lausanne (Switzerland) in July.